kheller18/stuff-swap/README.md

 ## Description

 We created a mock online marketplace for [NFT's (Non-Fungible Tokens)](https://en.wikipedia.org/wiki/Non-fungible_token).
 The site allows a user to register new NFT's and buy other users' NFT's.
-This project was created on the Ethereum blockchain and users ether for transactions, utitizing [MetaMask](https://metamask.io/download/) to facilitate transactions.
-One of our team members, Audell Sabeti, created an NFT collection that is available on the site.
+This project was created on the Ethereum blockchain and uses ether for transactions, utitizing [MetaMask](https://metamask.io/download/) to facilitate transactions.
+One of our team members, Audell Sabeti, created an NFT collection called `Bag N Tag` that is available on the site.
 The website will allow users to browse and purchase NFTs from the collection using cryptocurrency, such as Ethereum, as a payment method.
 The UI was created using React.js framework.
-For data storage, we used [Pinata](https://www.pinata.cloud/), our smart contract was written in [Solidity](https://soliditylang.org/) and we used [Ganache](https://trufflesuite.com/ganache/) for our local blockchain configuration.
+For data storage, we used [Pinata](https://www.pinata.cloud/).
+Our smart contract was written in [Solidity](https://soliditylang.org/), deployed and tested using [Remix IDE](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null).
+We used [Ganache](https://trufflesuite.com/ganache/) for our local blockchain configuration.

 When the user has installed all packages and setup the `.env` file or has navigated to the [deployed site](https://stuff-swap.herokuapp.com/), they should see our front page.
 ![main page on site](media/images/home.png)